 Will we be paid for taking part in the study?

-Who is funding and who is responsible for the study?
+Who is funding the study and who is responsible for the study?

-The NeuralNET Cerebral Palsy Pilot Study is funded by the Rosetrees Trust, Isaac Newton Trust, and NIHR Cambridge BRC.
-Illumina, a commercial company, is providing WGS for all study participants.
-The study is jointly sponsored by the University of Cambridge and Cambridge University Hospitals NHS Foundation Trust and they are therefore jointly responsible for the study.
-The study was reviewed by [insert details of REC and ID numbers] and has been approved by the Health Research Authority to run in the NHS.
+The study is funded by Rosetrees Trust, Isaac Newton Trust and NIHR Cambridge BRC.
+Illumina, a commercial company, provides the WGS testing.
+The University of Cambridge and Cambridge University Hospitals NHS Foundation Trust both sponsor the study and are jointly responsible for it.
+The study has been approved by Wales Research Ethics Committee 5 Bangor (23/WA/0012) and by the Health Research Authority to run in the NHS.

 Further information

-The Study is managed by Professor David Rowitch at the University of Cambridge.
-Please contact the Study Team on cuh.neuralnetstudy@nhs.net or telephone 01223 768614 for further information.
+The study is managed by Professor David Rowitch at the University of Cambridge.
+Please contact the Study Team on cuh.neuralnetstudy@nhs.net or telephone 01223 768614 for more details.

 Department of Paediatrics, University of Cambridge, Box 116, Level 8, Cambridge Biomedical Campus, Cambridge CB2 0QQ

-Thank you for reading this information and considering joining the NeuralNET Cerebral Palsy Pilot Study.
+Thank you for reading this information and thinking about joining the NeuralNET Cerebral Palsy Pilot Study.

 This patient information sheet - reference IRAS 319781_NeuralNER CP Pilot Study Parent / guardian PIS v2.0 has been converted to a web page.